Senior Lecturer / Level 6 Leader

-Alessandro is a lecturer at the Birmingham School of Architecture.
-He is also leading Co.LAB, a collaborative organisation within the school that integrates teaching with practice through live projects, design, research and consultancy.
+Alessandro is a Senior Lecturer at the Birmingham School of Architecture and Design.
+He also co-established and leads the Collaborative Laboratory (Co.LAB) a teaching intiative and organisation within the school that integrates teaching with practice through live projects, staff research/design and external consultancy.

-Prior to joining the university, Alessandro has worked in architectural and research practices in Manchester and London, with experience in evidence-based design and historical refurbishments.
-He graduated from the Manchester School of Architecture with a distinction in both postgraduate architecture and MA Urbanism prior to working as an independent artist.
+Prior to joining the university, Alessandro worked in architecture and research practices in Manchester and London, with experience in evidence-based design and historical refurbishments.
+He graduated from the Manchester School of Architecture with a distinction in both postgraduate architecture and MA Urbanism prior to developing his portfolio as an independent artist/designer.

-As anviere, a self-identified design guise, he has developed a portfolio of site-specific installations and artworks commenting on the subversive qualities of our physical environments.
+As anviere, a self-identified design guise, Alessandro has developed a portfolio of site-specific installations and artworks commenting on the subversive qualities of our physical environments.

 Alessandro brings these characteristics forward to his teaching as an academic and researcher; taking an active role in the discussion of architectural pedagogy, urban theory and the contemporary vernacular.
-These are applied by engaging the influential sphere of the school upon the physical network it has created within the city.
+It is applied by engaging in the city’s cultural network through an ongoing process of collaborative practice.

 Research interests and expertise

 Evolving interests can be categorised into two broad cultural themes; contemporary vernacular language and the statistical override of data upon more humanistic values to urban regeneration.

 The architectural language of periodic styles is defined through a combination of culture and technology.
 The technological limits permit exploration of identity and tradition.